learnbyexample/cli-computing/cli_computing.md

 8       report.log
 ```

 The `-h` option reports size in human readable format (uses power of 1024).
-Use `--si` option to get results in powers of 1000 instead.
+Use the `--si` option to get results in powers of 1000 instead.
 If you use `du -h`, you can pipe the output to `sort -h` for sorting purposes.

 ```bash
 $ du -sh *